 This short post looks at an implementation of a dictionary that is optimised for keys of generic types.
-It uses a 'trick' which gives it far better performance than that of a normal Dictionary<Type, TValue>.
+It uses a 'trick' which gives it far better performance than that of a normal Dictionary<Type, TValue>

-Using dictionaries that are keyed by a Type is quite common and is often used in 'hot paths', so this optimised lookup could save you precious processing time!
+is quite common and is often used in 'hot paths', so this optimised lookup could save you precious processing time!

 I discovered this neat type via a Tweet from David Fowler, where he linked to the implementation, which is part of the Proto.Actor repo (for 'Ultra-fast, distributed, cross-platform actors').